JIBC paramedic students in training

 Q: What are the computer requirements?

 A: Students are required to complete online work and assignments as well as a web-based competency tracking program.
 All students must have access to a computer with internet capability.
-All students must also have access to a tablet or laptop in order to be able to complete portions of their face to face learning as well as practice education.
-For the best experience utilizing these online systems including our E-Book textbook it is recommended that if you are using a tablet, that you use an Apple iPad product and that Chromebooks are not supported.
+All students must also have access to a tablet or laptop in order to be able to complete portions of their face-to-face learning as well as practice education.
+For the best experience utilizing these online systems including our E-Book textbook it is recommended that if you are using a tablet, that you use an Apple iPad product, and that Chromebooks are not supported.

 Q: How do I get my license to practice?